Coronavirus (COVID-19) Update

 You will need to show your Mary Greeley Medical Center ID in order to receive the discounted rate.
 Please note that unless you are told by Human Resources that you need to stay elsewhere, employees are responsible for paying for their own rooms.

-View area hotels offering discounts
+View area hotels offering discounts [PDF]

 Filing for Unemployment